danielnoam/portfolio/content/games/2d-platformer/content.md

 - Double jump, wall sliding, wall jump, and dashing mechanics provide a versatile and engaging platforming experience.
 - Coyote jump and jump buffering techniques create a more forgiving and responsive control scheme.
-- Variable jump height allows players to control their jump trajectory and navigate the environment with precision.
+- Variable jump height allows players to control their jump trajectory and navigate with precision.
 - Fine-tuned gravity, friction, acceleration, and deceleration that allow for precise player control and predictable movement.